-PSY 1101 Human Relations
+PSY 1101 Human Relations 3 0 0

 A study of basic principles of human behavior.
 Problems of the individual studied in relation to society, group membership and relationships within the work situation.
-Course designed for students enrolled in one-year vocational programs.
+Course designed for students enrolled in oneyear vocational programs.

-RAD 0101 Introduction to Radiologic Technology 4 0 3 5
+RAD 0101 Introduction to Radiologic Technology 4 4 0 6

 This course is designed to acquaint the new students with the profession of Radiologic Technology and to prepare them for the clinical components of the program.
 The rules and philosophies of the radiography program, radiology departments and radiology profession are discussed in detail.
 The role of the Radiologic Technologist is considered in relation to the patient and general patient care.
 Specific nursing procedures are presented and those which directly relate to Radiology are practiced and evaluated.
-Students are also given an orientation to the clinical component of the program which allows the students to familiarize themselves with each of the clinical affiliates that they will later rotate through.
-Finally, students are given a thorough presentation of radiation protection, its purpose and how to apply it to protect the patients, themselves, and others.
+Student will develop a vocabulary and proficiency in medical terminology and will be oriented to the requirements of clinical sites.
+Finally, students are given a thorough presentation of radiation protection, its purpose and how to apply it to protect individuals.